 All fees are subject to change in 2017-2018.
-The College will make every effort to provide as much advance notice as possible to students when College fees change.
+Seneca will make every effort to provide as much advance notice as possible to students when the tuition fees change.

 For a full breakdown of mandatory fees, please click the "Details" link under the "Fees" heading of your program web page.

-Applicant testing is required for some programs at the College.
+Applicant testing is required for some programs at Seneca.

-The Mature Student Test carries a one-time charge of $55.00.
+The mature student test carries a one-time charge of $55.

-Skills Assessment/College Placement testing is administered to place admitted students in the appropriate level of Mathematics and/or English.
-Students who write the skills assessment/college placement test(s) after the published deadline, will be charged a late fee of $30.00.
+Skills Assessment/ College Placement is administered to place admitted students in the appropriate level of Mathematics.
+Students who write the skills assessment/ college placement test(s) after the published deadline, will be charged a late fee of $30.